Vonng/pigsty/app/supabase/README.md

 ./infra.yml -t nginx
 ```

-Make suare `supa.pigsty` or your own domain is resolvable to the `infra_portal` server, and you can access the supabase studio dashboard via `https://supa.pigsty`.
+Make sure `supa.pigsty` or your own domain is resolvable to the `infra_portal` server, and you can access the supabase studio dashboard via `https//supa.pigsty`.